3 by Dec. 31, 2019

-Teachers are Elizabeth Goodbody, gina lorenz and Jackie Dennis
+Teachers are Caroline hauser, gina lorenz and Jackie Dennis

 This class meets on Monday, Tuesday and Thursdays from 9:15-11:45 am.
 Two lead teachers and one aide lead this class of twelve children.
-This can be a great option for some younger Three year olds as well as older Two's.
+This can be a great option for some younger three year olds as well as older two's.
 This class is very social-emotionally driven; much talk and play about separations, gaining confidence in their abilities, gaining a healthy self-esteem, and learning how to interact appropriately with peers.
 Children who are potty trained will also be able to sign up for our optional lunchtime enrichment classes.
-Children do not have to be potty trained in order to be in the 3 Day Three's class.
+Children do not have to be potty trained in order to be in the Honeybee Three's class.

 Here's a look at our day: